FurryBotCo/FurryBotAPI/readme.md

 * The valid entries for "category" are "furry" and "animals"<br>
 * The "sfw" parameter is just a true/false, only valid for the "furry" category.<br>
 * The valid entries for "subcategory" are listed in the [api documentation](https://apidocs.furry.bot), and [here](#list-of-endpoints)
-* The "json" parameter is once again, a true/false, if false, it will return an image as a buffer, else it will return a json object, structured like this:
+* The "json" parameter is once again, a true/false, if true it will return a json object, structured like this:
 ```json
 {
 	"success": true,